 Because her senses were short circuiting.

+"Lord Sesshomaru," he said so close she could feel it.
+Kagome held her breath half to death.
 "That is what you will refer to me as, do you understand, Miko?"

 When she nodded vigorously his amber eyes narrowed.

-"I cannot hear you."
+"Look at me.
+I cannot hear you."

-"I will not address you again.
+"You will answer me.
 Why did you throw your— "

 How interesting.
 She vanished.

 Chapter one has been edited.
 I felt as though the original started off rather poorly and needed improvement.